+- in-patient and day-patient treatment and associated specialists' charges

+- cancer treatment, including radiotherapy and chemotherapy

-- computerised tomography (CT), magnetic resonance imaging (MRI) and positron emission tomography (PET) scans - · out-patient surgical procedures - road ambulance transport - should it be medically necessary, transportation from the islands to the UK mainland or another Channel Island - out-patient specialist charges and consultations, diagnostic tests, physiotherapy and complementary practitioner charges - GP fees
+- computerised tomography (CT), magnetic resonance imaging (MRI) and positron emission tomography (PET) scans

+- · out-patient surgical procedures

+- · road ambulance transport

+- should it be medically necessary, transportation from the islands to the UK mainland or another Channel Island

+- outside of Europe cover

+- · cash benefit

+- out-patient specialist charges and consultations, diagnostic tests, physiotherapy and complementary practitioner charges

+- external prostheses and wigs or other temporary head coverings during active treatment of cancer

+- external prostheses needed as part of a surgical procedure

+- treatment of psychiatric illness

+- hospice donation

+- additional transportation from the island to the UK (for treatment not available on the island) - for eligible cancer treatment

+- · GP fees

+- · health checks

+- · maternity cash benefit

+- · optical cover

+- · dental care.

-The plan will not cover you for: For more information: Any in-patient or day-patient treatment.
-Page 16 Routine pregnancy and childbirth.
-Page 20 For treatment in the UK, any in-patient or day-patient treatment, MRI, CT or PET scans, oral surgical procedures or cataract surgical procedures not received in a hospital, scanning centre or facility listed in The Islands Health Plan Directory of Hospitals.
-Page 25 Treatment outside of Europe.
-Page 29 Ongoing, recurrent or long-term treatment of long term illnesses (usually referred to as ' chronic conditions ').
-Page 22 Any dental treatment.
-Page 16 Any optical treatment .
-Page 16 Psychiatric treatment , except Mind Health as shown in the benefit table Page 23
+The plan will not cover you for: For more information: Routine pregnancy and childbirth.
+Page 25 For treatment in the UK, any in-patient or day-patient treatment, MRI, CT or PET scans, oral surgical procedures or cataract surgical procedures not received in a hospital, scanning centre or facility listed in The Islands Health Plan Directory of Hospitals.
+Page 35 Treatment in a hospital included in the Greater London extended hospital list.
+Page 35 Claims if you travelled outside of Europe to get treatment .
+Page 40 Ongoing, recurrent or long-term treatment of long term illnesses (usually referred to as ' chronic conditions ').
+Page 27